Console Light Web Monitoring Panel#

 }

-Displays shared memory zone statistics of the stream context, generated from the /status/stream/server_zones/ API section:
+Displays shared memory zone statistics for the stream context, generated from the /status/stream/server_zones/ API section:

 Conn total